 How Olumiant Works

-Olumiant is a small molecule that enters a cell and prevents JAK from activating STAT which would then complete the process of sending its signal to the cell’s nucleus.
+Olumiant is a small molecule that enters a cell and prevents JAK from activating STAT.
+This prevents the cell’s nucleus from receiving the cytokine’s message.

 The most common side effects of Olumiant include include upper respiratory tract infections (common cold, sinus infections) and related symptoms.
 It might also cause nausea.
 Patients should tell their doctor if these effects are troublesome.